QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 ## Explanation

-Given an original mappings set and the corresponding classes, an new mapping set is created with the following properties:
+Given an original mappings set and the corresponding classes, a new mapping set is created with the following properties:
 - All new mappings are a hash of the corresponding original mapping.
 - All new mappings are unique in the new mapping set where possible.
 - The new mappings must ensure that the resulting remapped jar can be verified and executed.